 13.22 Rory: Why do you think that some people are starch intolerant?

 - 29: I think there are a lot of factors at play.
-Microbiome is a factor.
+The microbiome is a factor.
 Some bacteria feed on starch.
 Some people can digest starch better than others.

 15.04 Rory: Why do you think your health issues originally occurred?
 Were genetics, life choices, environment or a combination drivers in your ill health?